heinsaar/kaizen/README.md

 1. **Suggest a utility.** If you have an idea for a useful piece of C++ code, feel free to suggest in [our discussions](https://github.com/heinsaar/kaizen/discussions).
 1. **Generalize a utility.** If you see how to easily generalize a type or a function in a meaningful way.
 1. **Optimize.** If you see how to easily optimize a type or a function in a meaningful way.
-1. **Reduce LOC.** If you see ways to reduce lines of code (common sense - with no loss of readability)
+1. **Reduce LOC.** If you see ways to reduce lines of code (common sense - with no loss of readability).
 1. **Implement an [issue](https://github.com/heinsaar/kaizen/issues) or any "TODO" in code.**
 1. **Add more tests.** There can never be enough tests as long as they're more or less independent and cover anything not previously covered.
 1. **Automate.** If you see ways to automate any process and thus save iteration time.